Morning sickness: why Kate’s lucky she has an understanding boss

-Most women choose to delay their maternity leave until the latest date possible to maximise the time they can spend with their baby.
+Most women choose to delay their until the latest date possible to maximise the time they can spend with their baby.
 The earliest you can start it, however, is 11 weeks before you’re expected to give birth.

-You will normally be asked to give your employer a date for stopping work, but if you’re off due to pregnancy-related illness in the four weeks before the expected week of birth of your baby, and before the date you have confirmed your maternity leave to start, then it will begin automatically on the day after the first day of your absence.
+You’ll normally be asked to give your employer a date for stopping work, but if you’re off due to pregnancy-related illness in the four weeks before the expected week of birth of your baby, and before the date you have confirmed your maternity leave to start, then it will begin automatically on the day after the first day of your absence.

 Will it affect my job?